tcaraher/weather-report/README.md

 ## Usage

-- This application accepts weather data from [open-meteo.com](open-meteo.com).
+- This application accepts weather data from [open-meteo.com](https://open-meteo.com).
 Just paste your data in to weather-data.js, or load it in from their API, and see the cities and days requested populate.

 - All instances of the component weatherCard takes an object with the requested data.
 The developer can add or remove available items to

-- Select favourites from the available cities on the settings page.
+- Select favourites from the available cities on the settingsObj page.
 The available list will populate based on the cities supplied in the data.

 - Set the home/default city displayed at index.html with either a dropdown or user location.
 Catches error if location access is denied or fails.
 The user would need to re-enable their location permissions in their browser should they choose deny.

-- Button to clear all settings or favourites from the settings page.
+- Button to clear all settingsObj or favourites from the settingsObj page.
 This will also re-enable the welcome modal on index.

-- Select wind speed or temperature preferences from the settings page.
+- Select wind speed or temperature preferences from the settingsObj page.
-    - To add extra settings, add a new settings option to the settings.js object.
-It will populate in the relevant section on the settings page, and create the storage key and value.
+    - To add extra settingsObj, add a new settingsObj option to the settings-obj.js object.
+It will populate in the relevant section on the settingsObj page, and create the storage key and value.
 The logic is then up to you.

 # Acknowledgments